Austintown remembers ‘cost’ of Sept. 11 attacks

 “But what was renewed among us was a sense of patriotism; was a sense of idealism; was a sense that we can all make a difference in our communities by flying flags and having food drives,” Boccieri said.

-Sam Swoger III, commander of the American Legion Memorial Post 301 in Austintown, said following Tuesday’s ceremony he feels Sept.
+Sam Swoger III, commander of the American Legion Memorial Post 301 in Austintown, said after Tuesday’s ceremony he feels Sept.
 11 brought Americans closer together.

 Swoger said Connolly is often seen tirelessly tending to the grounds, though he was unable to make Tuesday’s memorial service.